Transmission of material in this release is embargoed until

 (www.bls.gov/cpi), or by using the following link: www.bls.gov/cpi/cpivar2016.pdf.

 Movements of the indexes from one month to another are usually expressed as percent changes

-of the index in relation to its base period while percent changes are not.
-The example
+the index in relation to its base period while percent changes are not.
+The example below

-computed according to the standard formula for compound growth rates.
-These data indicate
+according to the standard formula for compound growth rates.
+These data indicate what the percent

 Index Point Change